Table of Contents

 The 2012–2014 QE Exception

-Coordinated QE by the Fed, ECB, Bank of England and Bank of Japan created a regime where global liquidity overwhelmed the oil–India macro linkage.
+As documented in Section 04, coordinated QE by the Fed, ECB, Bank of England and Bank of Japan created a regime where global liquidity overwhelmed the oil–India macro linkage.
 Brent averaged $102–112 for three consecutive years yet FII remained strongly positive.
-The lesson: the oil–FII relationship can be overridden, but only by an equally powerful and simultaneous counter-force across all major central banks.
+This is the single most important caveat and is reflected in the regime-adjusted correlation framework.
+Key lesson: the oil–FII relationship can be overridden, but only by an equally powerful and simultaneous counter-force across all major central banks.
 Such episodes are rare.

 COVID-19 March 2020 — Demand Shock Anomaly

-In March–April 2020, both Brent and FII collapsed simultaneously — an apparent deviation.
-This was a global demand collapse (oil $63 → $26), not a supply shock, creating synchronised risk-off across all assets.
-The inverse relationship requires oil to be the source of stress, not a co-victim.
-The mechanism reasserted by May 2020.
+In March–April 2020, both Brent and FII collapsed simultaneously, an apparent deviation from the normal inverse pattern.
+This was driven by a global demand collapse (oil crashed from $63 to $26) rather than a supply shock, creating synchronised risk-off deleveraging across all asset classes.
+The oil–FII inverse relationship requires oil to be the source of stress, not a co-victim of a broader shock.
+The underlying mechanism reasserted itself by May 2020 when Brent stabilised and FIIs began returning aggressively.

 11 Conclusion & Practical Framework